Dupixent CTCL Lawsuits: The Next Emerging MDL

 - Biopsy and pathology reports confirming CTCL or mycosis fungoides

-Track the JPML decision
+Track JPML centralization

-Monitor FDA action
+Monitor FDA updates

 Vet Emerging-Tort Cases with Complete Medical Evidence